dgaydukov/cert-aws/sa/files/sa.md

 Don't confuse:
 * AssumeRole - ability of principal to assume other role for himself
-* PassRole - ability of principal create resource (lambda/ec2) and pass role to this resource If principal doesn't have passrole permission, and try to create ec2 with role, he will get `is not authorized to perform: iam:PassRole on resource`.
+* PassRole - ability of principal create resource (lambda/ec2) and pass role to this resource If principal doesn't have `PassRole` permission, and try to create ec2 with role, he will get `is not authorized to perform: iam:PassRole on resource`.
 Below example of policy to allow principal to create only ec2 with only specific role
 ```
 {